liquibase/liquibase-contribute-site/docs/code/api/resource-resourceaccessor.md

 Changelog files need to be runnable in a wide variety of environments, and therefore exactly where a file lives cannot be written into the changelog.

-To separate the "where" a file is from "what" file a changelog wants, Liquibase provides a "Search Path".
+To separate the "where" a file is from the "what" file a changelog wants, Liquibase provides a "Search Path".
 The search path follows the same pattern as the "Classpath" or the "sys.path" in Python or the "module.paths" in NodeJS.

 Each integration defines a list of base locations where Liquibase should look for file references.
 Each base location in the search path is a `liquibase.resource.ResourceAccessor` implementation.